cipher-tech/cipher-tech/README.md

 You can rely on me to help you and your business achieve goals when software is needed.

-Skills:  HTML / CSS / Javascript / REACT / Typescript / NodeJs / PHP / Laravel / Python
+Skills:  HTML / CSS / Javascript / REACT / Typescript / NodeJs / PHP / Laravel / Python / PostgreSQL

 - 🔭 I’m currently working on Kafene
 - 🌱 I’m currently learning Blockchain / Solidity